wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-detailed-troubleshoot-ssh-connection.md

 ![Diagram that shows components of SSH service](./media/virtual-machines-linux-detailed-troubleshoot-ssh-connection/ssh-tshoot1.png)

-The following steps will help you isolate the source of the failure and figure out solutions or workarounds.
+The following steps help you isolate the source of the failure and figure out solutions or workarounds.

 First, check the status of the VM in the portal.

-In the [Azure Classic Management Portal](https://manage.windowsazure.cn), for VMs that were created by using the classic deployment model:

-1. Select **Virtual machines** > *VM name*.
-2. Select the VM's **Dashboard** to check its status.
-3. Select **Monitor** to see recent activity for compute, storage, and network resources.
-4. Select **Endpoints** to ensure that there is an endpoint for SSH traffic.

 In the [Azure portal](https://portal.azure.cn):